The Importance of Having an Accurate Idea of Enlightenment

 This is why His Holiness the Dalai Lama and so many of the great masters emphasize the need to study, to learn, and to understand the various teachings.
 Otherwise our following the spiritual path merely on the level of emotion and devotion is not going to be stable.
 On the other hand, if you just have learning without the emotional or devotional side, it also doesn’t work because we don’t have the energy.
 We need a balance of all of these; you can’t leave out any of them.

-So, to develop bodhichitta, relative bodhichitta, we need to be convinced that it's possible to gain not only liberation, but also enlightenment.
-So we have to have a clear idea of what liberation is, what enlightenment is, and that it's possible to achieve it and that I'm capable of achieving it.
-So, as I said, there's many things that we need to understand and be convinced that are true, based not just on believing somebody else telling us this, but also that it makes sense to us by reason, by logic.
+So, to develop bodhichitta, relative bodhichitta, we need to be convinced that it’s possible to gain not only liberation, but also enlightenment.
+So we have to have a clear idea of what liberation is, what enlightenment is, and that it’s possible to achieve it and that I’m capable of achieving it.
+So, as I said, there are many things that we need to understand and be convinced that are true, based not just on believing somebody else telling us this, but also that it makes sense to us by reason, by logic.
 We cannot know it through bare perception until we actually experience it.

 The Continuity of Mental Activity